 How long have you been running your business based out of Glenorchy?

 I bought the business from Rees Valley Sheep Station in 2004.
 With eight horses and a Skyline Tin Garage Shed… oh how things have changed.

 And what was the background/history/reason for starting?

 My Aunty and Uncle have farmed here my whole life and we would come down for all the school holidays growing up.
-When things got tough with a marriage break up this is where I headed.
-I signed a 2-year contract to manage a Jetboat business here in Glenorchy and when this expired, I decided this was home so I purchased this company.
+When things got tough with a marriage break up, this is where I headed.
+I signed a two-year contract to manage a Jetboat business here in Glenorchy and when that expired, I decided this was home so I purchased this company.
 I have never looked back.
 I have always had horses in my life and have showed, evented, show jumped, bred, and hunted throughout.
 I have always combined tourism and nature, having owned and operated a Dolphin Swimming Business in Akaroa prior to coming South.

 How many guest horses do you have?

-We started with 8, and when we bought our own land we were able to expand the herd.
+We started with eight, and when we bought our own land we were able to expand the herd.
 Officially we have 74 horses.
 This covers our multi-day rides, half-day rides, carriage and young stock.